 BIOL-K 342 Principles of Ecology and Evolution Laboratory (2 cr.)
-P: BIOL-K 103 or BIOL-K 104 with a minimum grade of C-.
+P: BIOL-K 103 with a minimum grade of C-.
 P: or C: BIOL-K 341.
 Application of ecology and evolution principles in laboratory and field experiments as well as demonstration of techniques of general ecology.
 Fall.